rjmags1/algorithms-practice/leetcode/103_binary_tree_zigzag_level_order_traversal.md

 ## Notes
 - This is very similar to 102.
 Binary Tree Level Order Traversal.
 The only difference is every other row needs to have its node's values reversed in `result`.
 To achieve this, whenever the index of the row of parents we are adding to `result` is odd, we add that row's nodes to `result[-1]` in reverse order.
 We always add the children of the current `prev` to `curr` in LTR order, however.
+- This is more efficient than doing plain level-order traversal and then reversing every other list prior to returning - adding in reverse order straightaway helps us avoid extra level passes for reversing.